 If I am telling you that your “fourth cousin match” might be a 3rd cousin, or might be a 5th cousin, how in the world are you supposed to know how you are truly related?
 The easiest way is if you have a solid, well-researched, family tree that goes back 5-7 generations, and your DNA match has the same.

 In this case, Ancestry will generally compare your family trees for you, and give you a “Shared Ancestor Hint”.
+Alternatively, you can click on your match and see if you have a shared ThruLine, one of Ancestry’s newest feature.

 Other times, you might just spot a common surname and geographic location, meaning that the parent or grandparent of this person is likely your common ancestor (but not always!).